OscarAkaElvis/airgeddon-plugins/README.md

 ## airgeddon.
 WPA3 online attack

-> An airgeddon plugin to perform a dictionary online attack over WPA3 wireless networks.
+> An airgeddon plugin to perform an online dictionary attack over WPA3 wireless networks.

 This plugin is for [airgeddon] tool.
-Using a modified and pre-compiled wpa_supplicant binary, the system is able to distinguish AP responses in order to validate if the attack was successful or not. `airgeddon` is adding a new menu option for this dictionary online attack over WPA3 wireless networks.
+Using a modified and pre-compiled wpa_supplicant binary, the system is able to distinguish AP responses in order to validate if the attack was successful or not. `airgeddon` is adding a new menu option for this online dictionary attack over WPA3 wireless networks.
 It works for `airgeddon>=11.30`.

 It is based on the [Wacker] script.
 Credits to the author/s: [https://github.com/blunderbuss-wctf/wacker](https://github.com/blunderbuss-wctf/wacker).
 Credits also for The staff of the [Ermine] tool for their contribution donating free use of their awesome statifier tool used in the WPA3 online attack plugin to make executable portable.